-Ensure appropriate training is provided upon installation, it’s important for that you understand how to use the hot tub and how to add the correct level of chemical safely.
+Ensure appropriate training is provided upon installation, it’s important that you understand how to use the hot tub and how to add the correct level of chemicals safely.

 Check Google and Facebook reviews, see what their previous customers think about them.

 Know what you want

 When you walk into a hot tub showroom you’ll be at an advantage if you go in with a good idea of what you actually want, this way you’ll be more likely to purchase the hot tub that’s right for you.